Nian980/Explora/README.md

 Explora&trade; is an app that allows users to search for restaurants based on tags.

 Stuff to do:
-For class="arrow-bar", when clicked on it should move the page up and show the content below.
 Also for class="arrow-bar", animate the opacity so that it smoothly changes.
 (Maybe use Sass?)

 Credits: